Complete complex hypersurfaces in the ball come in foliations: Complete complex hypersurfaces in a Stein manifold equipped with a Riemannian metric come in foliations

-In this section we show the following analogue of Theorem \ref{th:intro-q=1} in which the ball is replaced by an arbitrary $n$-dimensional Stein manifold equipped with a Riemannian metric.
-This applies in particular to any pseudoconvex domain in $\c^n$ (with the Euclidean metric), and hence we obtain a converse to the aforementioned result by Globevnik from \cite{Globevnik2016MA}. \begin{theorem} Let $X$ be a Stein manifold of dimension $n\ge 2$ equipped with a Riemannian metric $\ggot$.
+In this section, we go a bit further in this direction and show the following analogue of Theorem \ref{th:intro-q=1} in which the ball is replaced by an arbitrary Stein manifold equipped with a Riemannian metric. \begin{theorem} Let $X$ be a Stein manifold of dimension $n\ge 2$ equipped with a Riemannian metric $\ggot$.
 If $V$ is a smooth closed complex hypersurface in $X$ such that the normal bundle $N_{V/X}$ of $V$ in $X$ is trivial, then there is a holomorphic function $f\in \Ocal(X)$ with the following properties. \begin{itemize} \item[\rm (i)] $f(z)=0$ for all $z\in V$.

 \item[\rm (ii)] Every proper path $[0,1)\to X$ on which $|f|$ is bounded above and bounded away from zero has infinite length (with respect to the metric $\ggot$).
 In particular, the level set $f^{-1}(c)\subset X$ is complete for every $c\in f(X)\setminus\{0\}$.